 - to increase the capacity of tourism VET schools to operate at transnational level, share and confront ideas, practices and methods.

-Around 15 teachers of three tourism VET schools in Italy, Romania and Spain will participate in GWB project activities and 72 students, aged between 14 and 19, attending these three tourism VET schools will participate in the experimental training activities during transnational exchanges of groups of pupils.
+Around 15 teachers of three tourism VET schools in Italy, Romania and Spain participated in GWB project activities and 72 students, aged between 14 and 19, attending these three tourism VET schools participated in the experimental training activities during transnational exchanges of groups of pupils.

-At the beginning, a joint staff training event will be organised to train teachers of the partner schools on accessible tourism issues and on the use of edutainment approaches to training.
+At the beginning, a joint staff training event was organised to train teachers of the partner schools on accessible tourism issues and on the use of edutainment approaches to training.

-Afterwards, a joint planning activity involving all the partners will lead to the production of training modules on accessible tourism to be included in the tourism VET schools curricula, thus achieving the goal of filling their training gap or increasing their current offer.
+Afterwards, a joint planning activity involving all the partners led to the production of training modules on accessible tourism to be included in the tourism VET schools curricula, thus achieving the goal of filling their training gap or increasing their current offer.

-The project partners will then proceed, again jointly, to design and implement a Game-based web app and game-like activities that will be used to deliver the training modules on accessible tourism in a way that will stimulate the students’ interest and participation, thus facilitating their learning of accessibility issues.
+The project partners then proceeded, again jointly, to design and implement a Game-based web app and game-like activities that will be used to deliver the training modules on accessible tourism in a way that will stimulate the students’ interest and participation, thus facilitating their learning of accessibility issues.

-Moreover, the new modules on tourism for all and educational gaming-based activities will have to be tested with the students.
-Therefore, experimental transnational training activities will be organized during three short-term student exchanges in order to verify their effectiveness and, if needed, modify and fine-tuning them.
+Moreover, the new modules on tourism for all and educational gaming-based activities were tested with the students: experimental transnational training activities were organized during three short-term student exchanges in order to verify their effectiveness and, if needed, modify and fine-tuning them.

-Students too, besides being learners, will be involved in training: in fact, those participating in the transnational exchanges, will be asked, once back in their countries, to report to their colleagues at home what they learned during the exchanges and to replicate, with the teachers’ support, the game-based activities they were involved in.
-This will ensure that the results of their training will extend to a wider audience of students, reaching a wider number of beneficiaries.
+Students too, besides being learners, were involved in training: in fact, those participating in the transnational exchanges, were asked, once back in their countries, to report to their colleagues at home what they learned during the exchanges and to replicate, with the teachers’ support, the game-based activities they were involved in.
+This ensured that the results of their training extended to a wider audience of students, reaching a wider number of beneficiaries.